MBA 211

 Take Aways: Archetypal strategic situations with simultaneous moves; links between competitive strategy and game theory

-Reading: C Games of Strategy: An Introduction, pp. 8-12, Auctioning the Spectrum (experiment)
+Reading: C Games of Strategy: An Introduction, pp. 8-12, Auctioning the Spectrum (experiment), Results

 Take Aways: Dominant strategies, Vickrey auctions